jagregory/cfval/README.md

     brew install jagregory/tools/cfval

+Or to update:

+    brew update && brew upgrade cfval

 For other operating systems and/or to use the absoltue latest, cfval is installable from source via `go get`.

     go get -v github.com/jagregory/cfval